AdamJSc/prediction-league/README.md

 This is intended as a one-off action once a year, immediately prior to accepting entries into a game.

 For this reason, full CRUD has not been enabled for Seasons - only a create endpoint.

+## Maintenace

+### To add a new Season

+Include a new `Season` struct in the map returned by `domain.Seasons()`.

+This struct must adhere to the validation rules found within `domain.ValidateSeason()`.

+Running the testsuite again will apply the rules to each `Season` in the map and fail if any aren't met.